pumpncode/Prism/README.md

 - 3 Boss Blinds
 - 2 Challenges

-You can see a more datailed list of additions in the mods [Wiki](https://balatromods.miraheze.org/wiki/Prism) (Still WIP)
+You can see a more datailed list of additions in the mods [Wiki](https://balatromods.miraheze.org/wiki/Prism)

 # Requirements
 - [Steamodded](https://github.com/Steamopollys/Steamodded)